kvasilopoulos/kvasilopoulos.github.io/content/publication/CRE/Index.md

 publication: "**Working Paper**  (Job Market Paper)"
 publication_short: ""

-abstract: We investigate the business cycle, property-price and investment dynamics when there is competition between households and firms for real estate.
-We introduce a construction sector into a RBC framework, which uses land, capital and labour to produce both commercial and residential real estate.
-This market structure activates a `real estate substitution channel', where economic disturbances which alter the demand for one type of real estate, by affecting the overall costs of real estate production, endogenously create a substitution with its counterpart.
-For example, an increase in demand for residential real estate also increases the cost of producing commercial structures, which reduces the quantity demanded by firms.
-In turn, this crowds out commercial real estate which affects the goods market in a similar way to an adverse aggregate supply shock.
-The estimated model reveals that housing preference shocks explain the largest part of the variation in property prices and residential investment, while commercial real estate prices are primarily driven by technology shocks.
+abstract: This paper explores the business cycle, property prices and investment dynamics when there is competition between households and firms for real estate.
+We introduce a construction sector into an RBC framework, which uses land, capital and labour to produce both commercial and residential real estate.
+This market structure activates a `real estate substitution channel', where an increase in demand for residential real estate also increases the cost of producing commercial structures, which crowds out commercial real estate investment.
+In general, we find that the residential/commercial land allocation acts as an anchor for the allocation of its real estate investment counterpart; however, there are notable separations, particularly following the financial crisis where there was a simultaneous fall in residential and commercial investment.
+Our results indicate that whilst residential real estate prices were predominately driven by increases in its demand in the buildup to the financial crisis, the fall in demand for commercial real estate played a significant role in generating price falls for both types of real estate in the aftermath.
+Furthermore, falls in the overall supply of real estate played an important role in reducing real estate investment which put upward pressure on prices throughout the past two decades.

 # Summary.
 An optional shortened abstract.
 summary: